signebedi/signebedi.github.io/_posts/2023-07-25-hello-world.md

     </div>
 </div>

-The idea of starting a blog is, in many ways, antithetical to my [midwest-nice](https://www.urbandictionary.com/define.php?term=Midwest%20Nice) outlook toward life, which entails (amongst other things) an appreciation of humility in myself and others.
-Something about writing about myself or, even worse, presuming others might want to read about me strikes me as particularly self-indulgent and inconsistent with my worldview.
-But I've been inspired here to do so by factors other than self-indulgence, arrogance, or self-serving.
-So, I've decided to call this blog `zephyrus`, something I am doing 'for its own sake' where I can lay down the masks compelled unto me by society and reflect upon & celebrate those aspects of natural beauty, individual uniqueness.
-I hope that, like a summer breeze, it is a source of comfort to you as it is to me.
+So, I've decided to call this blog `zephyrus`, something I am doing 'for its own sake' where I can lay down the masks compelled unto me by society and reflect upon & celebrate themes of natural beauty, individual uniqueness through the intellectual lenses available to me, like literature, history, computer science, law, etc. I hope that, like a summer breeze, it is a source of comfort to you as it is to me.

 <div style="display: none;">
     <d-cite key="jung1921psychological"></d-cite>